nkathawa/nkathawa.github.io/README.md

-This is my repository for my personal website, created using HTML, CSS, Javascript!
+This is my repository for my personal website, created using HTML, CSS, and Javascript!

----------------------------------------TO DO------------------------------------------

-Update the style of the site to make it a cleaner look overall
+TO DO:

+Make skills clickable rather than hoverable

-Create a mobile version and desktop version
+Create a projects section

 Create a contact me section

-Create a download my resume section
+Create a download my resume link

-Headers that lead to different sections (at the top of the page)

-Drop downs for some of the sections with more info

-Do the rest of the pages (maybe put them in the header at the top)
+Make navbar mobile responsive

+Make the "nk" logo at top mobile responsive